person0709/twitter-sentiment-analysis/README.md

 ## Installation
 ```
+npm run install-server
-npm install
+npm run install-client
 ```
 - Create Twitter developer account and retrieve keys.
 - Create Google Cloud project and enable Google NLP API.
 - Download Auth key from the credential tab on Google Cloud Console.
-- Create a .env file on root and fill it like below
+- Create a .env file in root and fill it like below
 ```
 # twitter keys
 TWITTER_CONSUMER_KEY = YOUR_TWITTER_CONSUMER_KEY